irregularchat/Counter-Malign-Influence-POI/POI-Counter_Malign_Influence/Lesson_Plans/Lesson_05-Creating_AI_Content/Lesson_Plan-Template/Generating_AI_Content-Advanced_Organizer.md

-# Advanced Organizer: Generating Content Using AI
+# Advanced Organizer: Recognizing AI-Generated Content

 ## Learning Objective
-### **Action:** Generate Content Using AI.
+### **Action:** Recognize AI-Generated Content.

 ### **Conditions:**
-Given an environment that allows the students to engage one another and the cadre openly, handouts, research capabilities, and AI content generation tools.
+Given an environment that allows the students to engage one another and the cadre openly, handouts, visual aids, research capabilities, and AI content detection tools.

 ### **Standards:**
-Successfully create AI-generated content that meets specified quality standards and is relevant to the given prompts.
+Accurately identify AI-generated content by detecting inconsistencies and manipulation artifacts, ensuring that at least 90% of assessments are correct and report findings to the relevant authorities.

 ---